littensy/ripple/README.md

 # 🎨 Ripple

 **Ripple** is a simple, lightweight, and easy-to-use Roblox library for creating simple transitions and animations.
-It is inspired by [roact-spring](https://github.com/chriscerie/roact-spring) and is primarily intended to be a general-use alternative to [Flipper](https://github.com/Reselim/Flipper) for [Roblox-TS](https://roblox-ts.com).
+It is inspired by [react-spring](https://react-spring.dev) and aims to provide an imperative API for general use.

-You may use Ripple with or without Roact.
-Currently, there is no package for using Ripple with Roact.

-## 📦 Installation
+## Installation

 Ripple is available on [NPM](https://www.npmjs.com/package/@rbxts/ripple) and can be installed with the following commands: